 "We understood the value of proactive therapy.
 We started going to financial counseling, even before we got engaged.
 We had a vision of the life we wanted in the future, and know we needed to start before he proposed.
 Then, after getting engaged, we began faith-based premarital counseling.
 That was a game-changer!
 We highly recommend that couples who are dating on a serious level, do some type of therapy before getting engaged.
 It teaches you so much about not only your partner but about yourself.

 "'Sometimes you just won't have the answer.
 Ask yourself, 'Can you live with it?'
 If so, then let it go.'
 This mantra has always saved us from going down a rabbit hole during disagreements.
-There have been times where one of us was frustrated about something, but deep down it was because we were triggered by something else.
+There have been times when one of us was frustrated about something, but deep down it was because we were triggered by something else.
 Becoming one with your partner doesn't make your individual experiences and past traumas just disappear.
 So we need to remember that it is natural to bump heads with the person you love."

 Andrea & Donnie On The Biggest Lessons Learned Throughout 24 Years Of Marriage: